testgithuborgnow/custom-action/README.md

-# ServiceNow DevOps Change GitHub Action
+# ServiceNow DevOps Get Change Github Action

-This custom action needs to be added at step level in a job to create change in ServiceNow instance.
-Using this custom action in parallel jobs is not supported.
+This custom action needs to be added at step level in a job to get change-request-number from ServiceNow instance with provided change-details to identify the change-request.

 # Usage
 ## Step 1: Prepare values for setting up your secrets for Actions